Top 10 Best Sites

 “I would have liked to register my account without the help of Facebook as I wanted to keep it as private as possible.” — David, of Buffalo, New York, said on ConsumerAffairs.com.

-In regards to the location aspect, Sean said, “It’s not about necessarily optimizing for the dollars we bring in.
+In regards to charging different prices in different locations, Sean said, “It’s not about necessarily optimizing for the dollars we bring in.
 It’s about optimizing for the number of people we can bring in.
-If I live in an emerging country or somewhere with an emerging economy, I can’t afford to pay as much as someone who lives in the US.
-There are some things we have to consider.”
+If I live in an emerging country or somewhere with an emerging economy, I can’t afford to pay as much as someone who lives in the U.S. There are some things we have to consider.”

 Marcus Walker is one of those men who finds this to be a major issue on Tinder, and he wrote on Google Play:

 “If you’re male, this is only useful if you’re incredibly attractive.
 I haven’t had any luck on this app.
 It seems to be primarily for hookups, not dating.
 I even tried premium and couldn’t get any matches with a Boost and non-stop swiping.
 I cannot recommend this app to anyone who’s average or below looking.
 It’s a self-esteem destroyer, waste of time and money.”